Table of Contents Hide

 dns probe finished nxdomain error can occur due to several reasons, but all of them are related to DNS server of your system.
 Many times error dns_probe_finished_nxdomain usually occurs because the DNS lookup has failed while accessing the web page.
 Don’t worry, this error in Google can be temporary, or may require some tweaks in internet settings.
 If you will get this error then simple reboot can solve dns probe finished nxdomain chrome error at the first place.

-How to fix DNS_PROBE_FINISHED_NXDOMAIN Error on Google Chrome
+Fix DNS_PROBE_FINISHED_NXDOMAIN Error in Google Chrome

 If System reboot is not working then there might be some other reasons for DNS probe finished nxdomain error could be your VPN connection or your anti-virus.
 Disabling Antivirus can also resolve this error.
 Another common solution for this error is to flush the DNS server or to change the DNS server on your PC.
 You can change the DNS servers.
 We will try to find out all the possible solutions for dns_probe_finished_nxdomain.
 We saw all the windows 10 users are searching all the forums for dns_probe_finished_nxdomain solution.